CripWalkingOnLemons/CripWalkingOnLemons/README.md

 - 👋 Hi, I’m @CripWalkingOnLemons
-- 👀 I’m interested in IOT
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning IOT in College
+- 🌱 I’m currently learning software engineer in College

 <!---
 CripWalkingOnLemons/CripWalkingOnLemons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.